firefinancialservices/slate/source/index.md

 Parameter | Description
 --------- | -----------
 `icanTo` | The ican of the account to collect the funds into.
-Must be one of your Fire Accounts.
+Must be one of your fire.com Accounts.
 `currency` | Either `EUR` or `GBP`, and must correspond the account select in `icanTo`.
 `amount` | _(Optional)_ Provide a specific amount to pay.
 Omit the parameter if you want to allow the user to choose their own amount to pay.
 `myRef` | _(Optional)_ An internal description of the request.